Ancestral Womb and Postpartum Care Program

 A woman dressed in colorful traditional clothing leaning over and smoking from a black pipe inside a yurt.

-The Cerrada Ceremony (Closing of the Bones)
+The Cerrada de Caderas (Closing of the Bones)

 An ancestral practice that supports the postpartum body, spirit, and energy field.
 This ceremony includes: